JzHartmut/src_emC/README.md

 Because of emC is not for a specific system, it is for embedded Control, there is not a universal library.
-For usage under Windows (for test of sources for embedded Control) a project src/mklib/VS15-IDE/libMsc15_emC.sln for Microsoft visual Studio 15 is given.
+For usage under Windows (for test of sources for embedded Control) a project make/mklib/VS15-IDE/libMsc15_emC.sln for Microsoft visual Studio 15 is given.

-You should use a library from emC, because the linker selects the necessary Objects from the given library automatically, for compact code.
+It is proper to use a library from emC, because the linker selects the necessary Objects from the given library automatically, for compact code.
 But you should build the library for yourself, for your special project.